SMAC-Group/course_intro_statistics/chapters/chapter1.md

 library(idarps)
 ```

-If you see no error, which means an output like this when the previous command is run:
+and you should see an output like this:

 ```out